amitoj5ingh/challenge-3-address-book/docs/domain-models-test-plan.md

 3. The name of the contact is not null.
 4. If the phone number already exists in the address book, the contact should not be added.
 5. If the email already exists in the address book, the contact should not be added.
+6. If the email is a duplicate with different case, the contact should not be added.

 ## User story 2
 As a user, I want to be able to search for a contact by name, so that I can find the contact I am looking for.